Skip to content

 # register is used whenever we wish to save the output

-# In this case it will be saved to a variable called 'files'
+# In this case it will be saved to a variable named 'files'

 register: files